LaTeX customization¶

 the project source and adding the filename to the

-list.
+latex_additional_files list.
 Check the LaTeX build repertory

 for the filenames and contents.

-Changed in version 4.0.0: split of sphinx.sty
+Changed in version 4.0.0: split of sphinx.sty into multiple smaller units, to facilitate

 customization of many aspects simultaneously.